peterzieba/5Vpld/windows-workflow/README.md

 * Overwrite the ATF150x.EXE fitters in C:\Wincupl\WinCupl\Fitters\ with those that have been installed from Atmel Prochip.
 * It's simply not worth using the old fitters -- too many variables of things that can go wrong.

+# Usage
+Simply right-click on your .PLD file and select "Compile PLD"

+This should generate a bunch of files and most crucially, a .JED file if everything works properly.

 # Notes

 This workflow has been tested to run properly on: